theironc/theironc/README.md

 Welcome!
-Hi, I’m Luis Almaguer.
+Hi, I’m Luis.
-and i’m currently learning javascript✨ and
-improving my programer skills.
-i´ll be here for a while sendme an email to almaguer@gmail.com if you need anything. 😺
+and i’m currently learning javascript✨ and improving my programer skills.
+I´ll be here for a while sendme an email to almaguer@gmail.com if you need anything. 😺